Sunday, August 31, 2025

 You'd think saving the world from the Butterflies and exposing Task Force X would've made things better but the exact opposite happened.
 Leota Adebayo (Danielle Brooks) has become unemployed and dumped by her wife.
 On the other hand, she did seem happy to be around both Peacemaker and John Economos (Steve Agee) in the few scenes they share together.

 Someone arguably having a shitter time though would be Emilia Harcourt (Jennifer Holland).
-She's been blacklisted from every government job going and she's going a worse dose of toxic masculinity.
+She's been blacklisted from every government job going and she's got a worse dose of toxic masculinity.
 On the other hand, she got into a rather bloody barfight and there's a lingering "will they/won't they" arc with Peacemaker that I'm indifferent to for now.

 Getting back to Peacemaker, he's been messing around his father's portals and attracting the attention of Rick Flag Sr (Frank Grillo) and Sasha Bordeaux (Sol Rodriguez).
 More concerning was stepping into a world where Chris inadvertently killed the heroic version of himself after spending time with heroic versions of Auggie (Robert Patrick) and Keith (David Denman) also known as the Top Trio.
 Safe to say that Christopher fucked up real good this time around.